livekit/server-sdk-go/README.md

 RecordBot is suitable if you want to record tracks separately (`video-only`, `audio-only` or `split-audio-video`).
 It does this by the following steps:

-1. Joining the room as a bot.
+1. Join the room as a bot.
 We can hide the bot by not rendering any participants with the same name of the bot (default is `recordbot`).
-2. Writing RTP packets directly to file, relying on `MediaWriter` interface in `ion-sfu`.
-The file ID (without extension) generator is passed in a hook.
+2. Write RTP packets directly to file, relying on `MediaWriter` interface in `ion-sfu`.
+A function to generate the file name needs to be passed to `GenerateFilename(...)` hook.
-3. Optionally upload to cloud via hook.
-An S3 uploader is provided, but it still needs more documentation around setting up the IAM role.
-If not properly configured, it will fail during runtime, although the local file is left intact.
+3. Optionally upload to cloud via `UploadFile(...)` hook.

 Unfortunately, RecordBot will not be able to do compositing of tracks.
 If you require this feature, the original [livekit-recorder](https://github.com/livekit/livekit-recorder) is your solution.